SERVICES AND PRICING

-Part Time Pooch – Any daycare dog that comes occasionally (less than once every 4 weeks).
+Part Time Pooch – Any daycare dog that is not a regular, year round pack member or only comes occasionally.
 Part Time Pooches require more time and staff attention in order to adjust as well and as quickly as possible.
-It’s like starting over each time they come.
-Many doggy daycares will not accommodate occasional visitors but we will if we can guarantee happy dogs.
-You will pay a little more but we believe it’s worth it to have a fun, safe place for your Part Time Pooch to spend their day while you enjoy yours.
+Many doggy daycares will not accommodate occasional visitors but we will if we have room and can guarantee happy dogs.

-Staycare ($59 per night, per dog, includes daycare) After the last dog leaves for the day, the daycare center gets ready for sleepovers.
+Staycare ($59 per night, per dog, includes daycare) We do limit the total number of dogs to 5 or 6 in order to provide the best service so book your dates as soon as you can.
+After the last dog leaves for the day, the daycare center gets ready for sleepovers.
 The atmosphere is very much like home but with added features like soft music, low lighting and calming diffusers.
 After a day of play, your dog will retire to their own personal den for dinner and evening relaxation.
 You provide their food and treats.
 You are also encouraged to bring their own toys, bedding and a piece of your clothing to make them feel even more at home.
 If you have more than one dog, they can stay together if that’s what would make them happiest.
 They will go out again at 9:30 p.m. then lights out until 7:00 a.m..
 While there is no staff on site overnight, the daycare center is equipped with cameras, heat, smoke and carbon monoxide sensors for remote monitoring.
 And, Kerri lives on Old Main, just a couple minutes away, if needed.
 Trust us when we say, they’ll sleep soundly through the night and be ready for another day of fun with their friends.

 ***Let’s address the most common questions about Staycare…